takeAction/jekyll-now/_posts/2018-01-28-Ehcache-Hello-World.md

   In order to use Ehcache, developer need to configure **CacheManager** and initialize it, then create **Cache**.

-  This can be achieved by programmatic configuration or xml
+  This can be achieved by programmatic configuration or xml.

+  Ehcache version is 3.4 in this post.

 #### By XML